 Grading Scheme: Percentage

 Homework 10

+In Class Quizzes 5

-Laboratory Work 27
+Laboratory Work 25

+Topic Presentation 10

-Chapter Exams (3) 40
+Chapter Exams (4) 30

-Final Exam 20
+Final Exam 15

-Subjective Lab and Lecture 3
+Subjective Lab and Lecture 5

 Total 100%

-Homework (10%): Homework will consist of 15-20 problems per assignment and will be posted on the class website or emailed to you.
-Homework will be graded based on completeness and accuracy.
-As we learn by doing, "practice makes perfect" and as exam questions may be similar to the homework, it is obviously to your advantage to take the homework seriously.
-Copying another student's homework problems is counterproductive.
+Homework (10%): Homework will consist of assigned problems on Canvas and is graded based on completeness and accuracy.
+As we learn by doing, "practice makes perfect," and as exam questions may be similar to the homework, it is to your advantage to take the homework seriously.
+Copying another student's homework is counterproductive.
 If you're not working it out, you won't get the benefit.
-Plagiarism of homework assignments will result in a score of Zero being assigned to all involved students.
-Feel free to work in groups, but be sure to show all your own work and not just copy answers.
-Your lowest homework assignment will be dropped from your grade at the end of the quarter.